JaydenGithub0/cyberpatriot-scripts/README.md

-CyberPatriot Scripts/Checklists that I have made a
+CyberPatriot Scripts/Checklists that I have made